 - How to play Lifeline - top tips and tricks

-Apex Legends Lifeline guide: strengths & weaknesses
+Apex Legends Lifeline guide: strengths and weaknesses

+Her Tactical heal has received a buff as well, and now provides a powerful mid-combat heal to nearby players.
 Her Ultimate is one of the most useful in the game, providing excellent loot for your team at various moments throughout a match - but it is a double-edged sword, as we shall discuss below.
 All of Lifeline's abilities are very timing-sensitive - if you use them under the wrong circumstances then you and your team may quickly wind up dead.

 But if used correctly, you'll find that not only is she an essential asset to her team but also a force to be reckoned with in her own right.
+With Season 9 Respawn also saw fit to remove Low Profile, the negative trait that once existed to balance Legends with the smallest hitboxes.
+Lifeline no longer takes increased damage from enemies, but she gets to keep her small hitbox, making her a formidable 1v1 opponent.

 Lifeline abilities overview